Processing I: Motion tracking and balance

 mot_df[col] = np.deg2rad(mot_df[col])

-# keep only columns you might use
+# keep only columns we might use

 coi = [x for x in mot_df.columns if any(y in x for y in keypoints) or 'time' in x or 'TrialID' in x]